NTNUSmartWater/WQDT/README.md

 # Water Quality Digital Twin

-A web-based platform for decision support and analysis of water quality in surface drinking water supplies, based on hydrodynamic simulation using Delft3D FM and other methods.
+Backend code for creating and executing hydrodynamic water quality models using Delft3D FM and other tools, as part of a digital twin system.

-This repository combines web development and model development elements.